 Ready to take the first step and become your own boss?
 This article covers some of the most lucrative side business ideas you can start today.

 With the growing digital landscape and a plethora of opportunities, tying yourself down to the traditional 9-to-5 might be a thing of the past!
 The way we look at work has completely changed.
-The pandemic and the ‘new normal’ have pushed us to relook at the way our workforce functioned.
+The pandemic and the ‘new normal’ have pushed us to relook at the way our workforce functions.

 Now more than ever, people are looking for ways to add to their income, focus on their passion, and break away from the monotony of a typical workday.
 Starting a side business is a great way to earn a little extra on the side while pouring your love and care into a business that you own and run.
 It is a chance to be your own boss, and enjoy the work you do!

 A side hustle might be considered to be a tough addition to your daily routine.
-But there are a lot of smaller projects you can take on to either get the hang of it or treat as a stepping stone to building a business empire of your own!
+But there are a lot of smaller projects you can take on to either get the hang of or treat as a stepping stone to building a business empire of your own!

 We at Hoist have rounded up some of the best side businesses you can start, to make a little more money, gain flexibility and fast-track your professional growth.